jeremenichelli/jeremenichelli.github.io/_posts/2016-09-12-the-component-based-frameworks-experience.md

 Well, while performance is something _almost_ everyone cares, scaling a big application through HTML imports and loosely declared components is a hard choice to make.

-> Polymer relays on native features, and native is hard to beat
+> Polymer relays on native features, and native is hard to&nbsp;beat

 As someone who prefers vanilla solutions over framework-based ones, I really hope **Polymer** takes some shape with time and helps you structure and scale your project in a similar way others do.